katarinavuckovic/User-Localization-using-VAWC/README.txt

-PART 1: YOLO Object Detection
+# PART 1: YOLO Object Detection
 This implementes the YOLO object detection algorithm on the ViWi Dataset for single user colocated camera scenarios.
 The YOLO model is trained to detect a single user in the image and output a bounding box around the user.
 Training and testing dataset generated using image-labeling tool in MATLAB.
-The dataset can be downloaded from: https://viwi-dataset.net/scenarios.html (scenrio 2 and 3)
+The dataset can be downloaded from [ViWi Dataset] (https://viwi-dataset.net/scenarios.html) (scenrio 2 and 3)

 %-------------------------------------------------------------------------------------------------------------
 Training Dataset: